themix-project/themix-gui/README.md

 ls colors
 ./oomoxify.sh gnome_noble  # or other theme from above
 ```
-Make sure to remove `~/.config/oomox/spotify_backup` when upgrading Spotify to the new version.

-Also you can replace font with `-f` argument, see `-h` for usage.
+Also you can normalize font weight with `-w` argument, see `-h` for usage.